mixu/nwm/readme.md

 If this file is not found, then the default `nwm-user-sample.js` is used to launch the window manager.

-Note that file should export a single function, which takes one parameter: the hash in nwm's `index.js`.
+Note that the new mechanism is different from the old one.
+The custom file should export a single function, which takes one parameter: the hash in nwm's `index.js`.
 This is done so that your custom configuration doesn't need to know where `nwm` is installed.

 To get started, copy `nwm-user-sample.js` and customize it.
 It contains all the necessary boilerplate.
 You could also keep your custom config in a git repo, and clone it using something like `git clone https://github.com/mixu/nwm-user.git ~/.nwm-user && cd ~/.nwm-user && npm install`.